experimaestro/experimaestro-demo/README.md

 > For better readability, we used `tags` when creating our Tasks, and used the `--tag` flag in the command above.
 This is why the parameters are diplayed above.
 See the [docs](https://experimaestro-python.readthedocs.io/en/latest/experiments/plan/#tags) for more details.

 ## TODOs

 Installation:
-- [ ] Setup the workspace directory, default install ??
 - [ ] Add details for results processing.
 - [ ] Detail how to install the launcher file as well.

-Don't know what is the best choice here